 Group discussions or 1-to-1 support

 If you’d rather not people discuss their problems in the middle of the client meeting, organise set meetings for staff to open up about changes they think will help with their wellbeing in the workplace.
 With this in mind, consider the fact that some people prefer open discussions, some people prefer privacy.
 Both should be catered for.

 Personal and open support like this shows staff that they are not alone in their struggle.

 There is still a lot of progress to be made.
 The main thing companies can work towards is encouraging people to seek help.

 While the stigma surrounding mental health is slowly but surely breaking down, many are still afraid to open up about their issues.
-We can make a change though, whether that’s through having your own hub like Perkbox, or starting your own mini-campaign to help raise awareness at your office.
+We can make a change though, whether that’s through having your own employee wellness hub like Perkbox, or starting your own mini-campaign to help raise awareness at your office.

 Whatever your company chooses to do, do something.
 You might just save a life, never mind a job.